boredazfcuk/docker-icloudpd/README.md

 Dockerfile has a health check which will change the status of the container to 'unhealthy' if the cookie is due to expire within a set number of days (notification_days) and also if the download fails.

-## COMMAND LINE OPTIONS
+## COMMAND LINE PARAMETERS

-There are currently a number of command line options available to use with the sync-icloud.sh script.
+There are currently a number of command line parameters are available to use with the sync-icloud.sh script.
 These are:

 **--ConvertAllHEICs**
 This command line option will check for HEIC files that do not have an accompanying JPEG file.
 If it finds a HEIC that does not have an accompaying JPEG file, it will create it.
 This can be used to add JPEGs for previously downloaded libraries.
 The easiest way to run this is to connect to the running container and executing the script.